jwworth/jakeworth/content/blog/introducing-react-explained.md

 curated developer newsletters, from Ruby, PostgreSQL, and JavaScript Weekly, to Elixir Weekly, Elixir Radar, and Inside AI.

-I also found React hard difficult to learn when I was first starting out.
-Despite React's compact API, it is built on a handful of big and revolutionary ideas.
+I also found React difficult to learn when I was first starting out.
+Despite React's compact API, it is built on a handful of revolutionary ideas.
 In my role as a mentor at [Code Platoon][cp], I've watched others struggle to learn React, again and again.
 For many people, it just doesn't click right away.

 I did a survey of the landscape and concluded that the existing newsletters in the React space aren't geared for beginners.
 I want to help somebody learning